espressif/esp-hosted/esp_hosted_ng/docs/bluetooth.md

 ## Bluetooth/BLE Setup and Test Procedure

-* Ensure that bluez is installed on Raspberry Pi and it is downloaded in source format as well.
+* Ensure that BlueZ and related dependency softwares (listed in setup document earlier) are installed on the host
+* BlueZ is example Bluetooth stack used, as it is generally available in Linux.
+Any other Bluetooth stack can also be used.
 * In following test, Android device was used as a BT/BLE test device.
 For BLE testing, [nRF connect for mobile APP](https://play.google.com/store/apps/details?id=no.nordicsemi.android.mcp&hl=en_IN) was used.
 * Ensure that `hci0` interface is visible.
 To check that, run `hciconfig`.
 ```